 Choose your route up Mt.
 Fuji

-There are four routes up to the peak: the Subashiri course , the Fujinomiya course , the Gotemba course , and the Yoshida course .
+There are four routes up to the peak: the Subashiri trail , the Fujinomiya trail , the Gotemba trail , and the Yoshida trail .
 All trails begin at what's known as the fifth station.
-Trails open on July 10 (except the Yoshida Trail , which opens July 1), and close on September 10, although the dates may change depending on snow conditions.
+Trails open on July 10 (except the Yoshida trail , which opens July 1), and close on September 10, although the dates may change depending on snow conditions.
 Each trail has its quirks, and they are all color-coded to keep you on track.